-Oakland University has an active chapter of Sigma Xi, the national scientific research society.
+Oakland University has an active chapter of Sigma Xi, the national scientific research honor society.
 The goal of Sigma Xi is to promote the health of the scientific enterprise and honor scientific achievement.
-If you want to be added to the OU Sigma Xi email list, to get reminders about lunch seminars, the annual initiation banquet, and other events, send a request to Shailesh Lal (email@example.com).
+If you want to be added to the OU Sigma Xi email list, to get reminders about lunch seminars, the annual initiation banquet, and other events, send a request to Shailesh Lal (firstname.lastname@example.org).

 Membership in Sigma Xi is by nomination which is conferred in one of two ways, and is NOT dependent on the nominee having a specific education degree.
 Students and non-students follow the same review process.